-Kimberly is an artist and educator living and working in Chapel Hill, North Carolina.
+Kimberly is an artist and educator living and working in Seoul, Korea.
 She recently earned her MFA from UNC, and she received her BFA in Fibers as a Distinguished Scholar from Savannah College of Art and Design.
 Her work has been exhibited across the southeast, as well as abroad.